How Does LendingTree Get Paid?

 That’s because, in order to benefit from the home mortgage interest deduction, you’ll need to itemize your deductions rather than take the standard deduction.
 For most homeowners, however, itemizing doesn’t provide a greater tax benefit.

-The standard deduction amounts in 2025 are:
+The standard deduction amounts in 2025 were:

 • $15,750 for individuals and married couples filing separately